Team

 Ronald Parchem

 Ron is a professor in Baylor's Department of Neuroscience at the Stem Cells and Regenerative Medicine Center, where his research focuses on neural development, stem cells, and cancer biology.
-He received his Ph.D. from U.C.
-Berkeley and did his post-doctoral fellowship at U.C.
-San Francisco.
+He received his PhD from UC Berkeley and did his post-doctoral fellowship at UC San Francisco.

 Partnerships and Alliances